Behaviour Support

 Where CAB or VB involvement is recommended, I can help you through this process by providing recommendations of professionals for you to decide from and contacting them alongside you.
 The process from there will depend on the professional and how they work, but many are happy to either work alongside me, or refer you back to me with a Behaviour Modification Plan that I can then help to implement for you.

-Sadly, the dog training and behaviour industry remains unregulated, meaning that anyone can call themselves a trainer or behaviourist, regardless of qualifications and experience, which is something I believe needs to be changed, for the safety of all dogs and their owners.
+• Sadly, the dog training and behaviour industry is currently unregulated, meaning that anyone can call themselves a trainer or behaviourist, regardless of qualifications and experience, which is something I believe needs to be changed, for the safety of all dogs and their owners.

-• Once again, accessibility for disabilities is vital and something I believe in strongly.
+• Accessibility for disabilities is vital and something I believe in strongly.
 Please be sure to let me know of any accommodations you require in advance - you will be prompted to do so during the booking process but if there is anything you forget to include, please email me - and I will do everything I can to ensure these are met.